hoho/dosido/nodejs/doc/api/process.md

 added: v0.1.104
 -->

-* {String}
+* {string}

 The `process.title` property returns the current process title (i.e. returns the current value of `ps`).
 Assigning a new value to `process.title` modifies the current value of `ps`.

 *Note*: When a new value is assigned, different platforms will impose different maximum length restrictions on the title.
 Usually such restrictions are quite limited.
-For instance, on Linux and OS X, `process.title` is limited to the size of the binary name plus the length of the command line arguments because setting the `process.title` overwrites the `argv` memory of the process.
+For instance, on Linux and macOS, `process.title` is limited to the size of the binary name plus the length of the command line arguments because setting the `process.title` overwrites the `argv` memory of the process.
 Node.js v0.8 allowed for longer process title strings by also overwriting the `environ` memory but that was potentially insecure and confusing in some (rather obscure) cases.

 ## process.umask([mask])
 <!-- YAML